 You will find them on sites like Forbidden Planet and other online stores but there is a problem with this.
 You will undoubtedly have to pay more of a premium price.
 There will probably be postage costs to pay.
-And then you have to consider the implications of import tax if buying overseas.
+And then you have to consider the implications of import tax if buying online from overseas websites.

 Then you are hit with a major action figure collector’s concern, “will these figures arrive in Mint Condition?”

 All of the above helps to increase the price, especially after the series are discontinued.